This information explains what to expect during your treatment at the Evelyn H. Lauder Breast Center infusion unit.

 Other Services at the Evelyn Lauder Breast Center

 Many supportive services are available to you at Memorial Sloan Kettering (MSK).
-Ask you nurse for the education sheet, MSK Support Services.
+Ask your nurse for the resource MSK Support Services, or search for it on our website www.mskcc.org/pe.
 Some examples of services available are:

 - Nutritionists can speak with you about your diet during chemotherapy.
 Speak with your nurse or session assistant if you would like an appointment.